knat/XData/README.md

 type AccessFlags restricts Int32
 ${
     enum
-        0 as None//item names are used for programming 1 as Read
+        0 as None//item names are for programming
+        1 as Read
         2 as Write
         4 as Execute